code-alexander/streamlit-pera-wallet/README.md

 A Streamlit component that allows you to connect to Pera Wallet.

-The component source code is in: `streamlit-pera-wallet/template/`
+The component source code is in `streamlit-pera-wallet/template/`

 ## Installation instructions